Get Our Insider to Property Damage Brochure

 IT IS NOT LEGAL ADVICE AND DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP.
 IF YOU NEED LEGAL ADVICE YOU SHOULD CONSULT AN ATTORNEY.
 AN ATTORNEY-RELATIONSHIP WILL ONLY BE ESTABLISHED THROUGH A WRITTEN RETAINER AGREEMENT WITH THIS FIRM.

 This is an important question because it will tell you where to start.
 If you or someone you let drive your vehicle is clearly at fault, you need to deal with your own insurance company.
 But be aware that your insurance company will not help you if you do not have collision coverage.
 If you have a really old car and only bought PL and PD insurance then you assumed the risk of smashing your car up in a crash.
 PL and PD stand for Personal Liability and Property Damage.
-These coverages insure the other parties in a crash.
+These coverages insure the other parties are in a crash.
 PL and PD insurance is the basic coverage required by law that protects other drivers and car owners from YOUR wrongful acts whether those acts involve your own negligence or allowing someone else to drive your vehicle and that person’s negligence caused the crash.
 If PL and PD is all you have and you are at fault, you are out of luck.
 You gambled and you lost.
 This guide will be of no further use to you.

 If the driver of your vehicle (you or someone else) was at fault AND you have purchased collision coverage, then you need to contact the agent who sold you your policy and ask them to set up a claim for you.
 They should contact the company or give you a telephone number to set up a claim.
 Once a claim is set up, an adjuster will be assigned to handle your claim.
 Your insurance premium will probably increase with the next billing but you will get your claim taken care of and, after all, that is why you purchased collision insurance.
 If the cost does go up, you can always take your business to another insurance company.